 Come enjoy all that this spectacular Lagoon wetland and Marine Education Science Center have to offer.

-There is also a Model Boat Shop open during the summer only.
+Model Boat Shop open during the summer only.

 On Appian Way, between Park & Colorado

 A project is underway to restore the water quality and habitat of the Colorado Lagoon by eliminating dry weather storm drain discharges into the Lagoon, dredging contaminated sediment, reshaping the Lagoon edge to allow for additional habitat ranges, removing the north shore roadway, parking lot, picnic area and restroom and cleaning the culvert between the Lagoon and Marine Stadium or opening a channel to replace the culvert.

 The area is part of Recreation Park purchased in 1923 from the San Gabriel River Improvement Company after passage of a bond issue by Long Beach voters.
 The Lagoon is approximately half land area and half open salt-water area.
 Originally open to the northwest end of Alamitos Bay, a bulkhead and tide gate installed in 1929 allowed the construction of Colorado Street across the corner of Alamitos Bay.
 The tide gate controlled water depths, allowing high diving competitions.
 A multi-story diving platform, used in the 1932 Olympic Trials, was used until the 1950's.